informramiz/Model-Predictive-Control/README.md

 steering_angle rate change cost = 500
 ```

-I knew I have to increase steering angle change cost to avoid oscillations so I tried increasing steering angle and observed behavior.
-I reached to a satisfactory result following final values
+I knew I have to increase `steering_angle_change cost` to avoid oscillations so I tried increasing that and observed result.
+After trying multiple values, I reached to a satisfactory result following final values

 ```
 N = 25